 - 1. Ensure that the Content Gateway and Data Security Management Server systems are running and accessible, and that their system clocks are synchronized within a few minutes. - 2.
-Log on to Content Gateway Manager and select Configure > Basic > General. - 3.
-In the list of Features, under Networking locate Data Security, select On, and then select Integrated on-box.
-A registration status link displays. - 4.
+Ensure that Data Security > Integrated on-box is enabled.
+In Content Gateway Manager select Configure > Basic > General.
+In the list of Features, under Networking locate Data Security, select On and then select Integrated on-box. - 3.
 Click the Not registered link.
-This opens the Configure > Security > Data Security registration screen. - 5.
-Enter the IP address of the Data Security Management Server. - 6.
+This opens the Configure > Security > Data Security registration screen. - 4.
+Enter the IP address of the Data Security Management Server. - 5.
 Enter a user name and password for logging onto the Data Security Manager.
 This is the management interface in which Data Security policy is configured.
-The user must be a Data Security administrator with Deploy Settings privileges. - 7.
+The user must be a Data Security administrator with Deploy Settings privileges. - 6.
 Click Register.
 If registration is successful, a message confirms the result and prompts you to restart Content Gateway. - If registration fails, an error message indicates the cause of failure.
-Correct the problem and perform the registration process again. - 8.
-Before restarting Content Gateway, set the following configuration options:
+Correct the problem and perform the registration process again.